adrianrevilla009/EoloPlanner/README.md

 # EoloPlanner
-Spring and Quarkus apps using different comunicating protocols
+Spring and Quarkus apps using gRPC and GraphQL comunicating protocols.
+Besides, MySQL and MongoDB databases.